Best Docusign alternatives: Pricing, pros & cons, use cases

 OneSpan Sign is designed specifically to meet enterprise needs:

-- Flexible workflows and signature capture options, to ensure high completion rates
+• Flexible workflow and signature capture options for high completion rates

 Ease of use: For both signers and senders, OneSpan Sign ranks highly in usability.
 According to G2, OneSpan Sign outranks Docusign in ease of use, ease of setup, and ease of administration.
 Whether you use a desktop, laptop, tablet, or smartphone, OneSpan Sign delivers a seamless experience to securely send and sign documents.